Welcome to the Department of Thoracic Surgery at

 This is based on the following principles:

-- The patient is in the best possible condition for surgery
+- Patients are in the best possible condition for surgery

-- The patient has the best possible management during and after
+- Patients have the best possible management during and after

 We will talk to you about the operation beforehand, what to

 expect and how to aid your own recovery afterwards.
 For major

 operations, this will include goals to aim for every day.